 Nutrient and Sediment Reduction Credit Trading Program

-Trading is a market-based program that provides incentives for entities to create nutrient reduction credits by going beyond statutory, regulatory or voluntary obligations and goals by removing nutrients from a watershed.
+The Trading Program is a market-based program that provides incentives for entities to create nutrient reduction credits by going beyond statutory, regulatory or voluntary obligations and goals by removing nutrients from a watershed.
 The credits can be traded to help others more cost-effectively meet their obligations or goals.
-The primary purpose of the Trading Program is to provide for more efficient ways for NPDES permittees to meet their effluent limits for nutrients and sediment.
+The primary purpose of the Trading Program is to provide for more efficient ways for National Pollutant Discharge Elimination System (NPDES) permittees to meet their effluent limits for nutrients and sediment.
 Currently, the focus of the program is on the Chesapeake Bay Watershed.

-The actions described in this notice relate to: (1) submitted proposals; (2) approved proposals; and (3) registered credits through August 31, 2009.
+The actions described in this notice relate to: (1) submitted proposals; (2) approved proposals; and (3) registered credits, through July 6, 2009.

-Before a credit can be used by an NPDES permittee, a three-step process is followed: (1) the credit or offset proposal must be approved; (2) it must be verified; and (3) it must be registered.
+Before a credit can be used by an NPDES permittee, a three-step process is followed.
+First, the credit or offset proposal must be approved, second, it must be verified and third, it must be registered.

 Approval is also known as certification, which is a written approval by the Department for the use of proposed or implemented activities to generate credits (in some cases the person generating the credits is not permitted to transfer them to another person, in which case they are called ''offsets'').
 Certifications are based on at least: (1) a credit or offset proposal to be submitted describing the qualifying activities that will reduce the nutrient loadings delivered to the applicable watershed; (2) the calculation to quantify the pounds of reductions expected; and (3) a verification plan that, when implemented, ensures that the qualifying nutrient reduction activities have taken place.
 All of the proposals, certifications and registrations described in this Notice apply to the Chesapeake Bay Watershed.